Lone Tree Missions

 Three Phase Mission Project Includes:

-Phase I: Training At Lone Tree Ranch:
+Phase I: Training At Lone Tree Ranch or Fort Lone Tree:

 Arrive by 3:00 pm the first day, Tuesday (fly-in groups should plan to arrive at Albuquerque airport by noon-1pm if possible.) for - Ropes Course, team building, goalsetting.
 Leave Ranch for the reservation at 4pm Wednesday.
 Includes 3 meals, one nights lodging and supervised High Ropes Course Program.